Recommendations: Power Up Your Analytics Skillset with Tableau Public

 Extra tip: If you check out the hashtags above on LinkedIn, Twitter, or other social media, you will find the vizzes created by Tableau users worldwide for these challenges.

-Helpful Features for Creators
+Helpful Features for DataViz Creators

-Tableau Public has both browser and desktop apps, both are freely accessible.
+Tableau Public has both browser and desktop apps; both are freely accessible.

 • You may leverage sample datasets in diverse topics and data sizes for practice or upload any data table under 15 million rows of your choice.